 He was born September 13, 1965 in Burlington, Iowa, and graduated from Fort Madison (Iowa) High School, where he was a four-sport letterman (12 letters total) in football, basketball, baseball and track.
 His hobbies include coaching his kid's sports team, golf, hiking and mountain biking.
-He married to the former Jennifer Mysonhimer, also a CU graduate,
+He married to the former Jennifer Mysonhimer, also a CU graduate, she worked as a teaching assistant on campus and in the Herbst Academic Center when Carl was a grad assistant.
+The couple has three children, sons Savoy (17) and Jackson (12) and daughter Alana (5).

-KURT GULBRANDAssociate AD/Development
+KURT GULBRAND Associate AD/Development

 Kurt Gulbrand was named assistant vice chancellor and associate athletic director for development in November 2011.
-Originally an employee in the now-defunct University of Colorado Foundation, he is now under the athletics umbrella and coordinates all fundraising efforts to support the
+Originally an employee in the University of Colorado Foundation, he is now under the athletics umbrella and coordinates all fundraising efforts to support the University of Colorado's 17

-University of Colorado's 17 Division I athletic programs.
+Division I athletic programs.

-Gulbrand, 44, joined CU following 11 years at the University of Michigan, where as an assistant athletic director for development in the Victors Club he successfully solicited more than \$67 million in gifts and served as the department representative in U-M's overall \$3.2 billion fundraising campaign.
+Gulbrand, 45, joined CU following 11 years at the University of Michigan, where as an assistant athletic director for development in the Victors Club he successfully solicited more than \$67 million in gifts and served as the department representative in U-M's overall \$3.2 billion fundraising campaign.

 He made an immediate impact as a fundraising leader on the CU-Boulder campus.
-In his first two plus years at Colorado the Buff Club enjoyed unprecedented fundraising success, achieving back-to-back \$11 million years and establishing record numbers of new donors and Buff Club members.
+In his first three-plus years at Colorado, the Buff Club enjoyed unprecedented fundraising success, achieving back-to-back \$11 million years and establishing record numbers of new donors and Buff Club members.

-The athletic fundraising team is currently the most successful unit on the Boulder campus, and this position could very well be maintained for the foreseeable future as Gulbrand and his team are currently leading efforts for the Sustainable Excellence Initiative for CU Athletics - a transformational, \$143 million capital campaign.
+The athletic fundraising team is currently the most successful unit on the Boulder campus, and this position could very well be maintained for the foreseeable future as Gulbrand and his team are currently leading efforts for the Sustainable Excellence Initiative for CU Athletics - a transformational, \$156 million capital campaign.